masroore/pg_simple/README.md

-pg_simple
+#pg_simple
 =========

-A simple wrapper over psycopg2 with support for common SQL functions
+An ultra simple wrapper for Python psycopg2 with support for basic SQL functionality